 Medical assistance continues to be a growing component of public health and human services expenditures.
 Despite implementation of Commonwealth initiatives to restrain costs, the program continues to grow due to an expanding caseload, technology improvements and general medical inflation.
-Expenditures for medical assistance increased during the period from fiscal years 2002 through 2012 by an average annual rate of 8.9 percent.
-Fiscal year 2011 expenditures from Commonwealth funds were \$4.5 billion; in fiscal year 2012 expenditures from Commonwealth funds are projected to be \$6.2 billion, an increase of 36.6 percent from the prior fiscal year primarily due to the loss of the enhanced federal match.
-Fiscal year 2013 expenditures from Commonwealth funds are proposed to be \$6.5 billion.
+Expenditures for medical assistance increased during the period from fiscal years 2002 through 2012 by an average annual rate of 9.1 percent.
+Fiscal year 2011 expenditures from Commonwealth funds were \$4.5 billion; in fiscal year 2012 expenditures from Commonwealth funds were \$6.2 billion, an increase of 36.8 percent from the prior fiscal year primarily due to the loss of the enhanced federal match.
+Fiscal year 2013 expenditures from Commonwealth funds are projected to be \$6.5 billion.
 Income maintenance cash assistance payments to families in transition to independence were \$1.3 billion for fiscal year 2011, of which \$459.8 million was from the General Fund.
-In fiscal year 2012, a total of \$1.3 billion is estimated, of which \$384.8 million is from the General Fund.
-The proposed budget for fiscal year 2013 includes a total of \$1.1 billion, with \$223.2 million provided from the General Fund.
+In fiscal year 2012, a total of \$1.2 billion was provided, of which \$377.4 million provided from the General Fund.
 Cash assistance is time-limited and requires participation in work activities to maintain eligibility.
-The 2013 budget proposes to eliminate the cash assistance benefits provided through the General Assistance program.
-These benefits are funded exclusively with state funds.
+The 2013 enacted budget eliminates the cash assistance benefits provided through the General Assistance program.
+These benefits were funded exclusively with state funds.